Information on our full range of services to improve your health and healthcare.

 Less commonly, there are also more serious fungal infections that develop deep inside the body tissues, which may need to be treated in hospital.

 You're more at risk of getting one of these more serious fungal infections if you have a weakened immune system – for example, if you're taking medicines to suppress your immunity.

 Antifungal medicines work by either:

-Your GP or pharmacist should advise on how to take or use your antifungal medicine.
 The patient information leaflet that comes with your medicine will also contain advice on using your medicine.

 Speak to your pharmacist or GP if you accidentally take too much of your antifungal medicine.
 You may be advised to visit your nearest hospital's accident and emergency (A&E) department if you've taken excessive amounts.